Intelligenism Agent Framework

 The Fundamental Loop is a complete, self-contained agent runtime.
 Every agent has its own independent copy containing:

-Current implementation: ~461 lines of Python for the core loop, plus 89 lines of shared infrastructure.
-Total: ~550 lines.
+Current implementation: ~267 lines of Python for the engine core, plus shared infrastructure.
+The engine uses a five-layer message assembly model:

 Additive Complexity